parsamajidi21/RPmsg-Device-Tree/README.md

 The file "hello_world.bin" is 6268 bytes in size.
 After configuring an environment variable using the 'setenv' command, the address 0x007e0000 is designated as 'm4addr'.
 This address corresponds to the Cortex-M4's Tightly Coupled Memory (TCM) accessible by Cortex-A53.

-The 'fatload mmc 1 0x48000000 hello_world.bin' command fetches the file from the second SD card partition (mmc 1) and stores it at memory address 0x48000000, which the M4 can access.
+The 'fatload mmc 1 0x48000000 `hello_world.bin` command fetches the file from the second SD card partition (mmc 1) and stores it at memory address 0x48000000, which the M4 can access.

 The 'dcache flush' command ensures data integrity, synchronizing memory modifications with the shared main memory of Cortex A53 and Cortex M4.